 In August 2017, the Brumbies confirmed that Leali'ifano would be joining PRO14 side Ulster on a five-month loan.

-The contract will run until 22nd January 2018, following the conclusion of the Champions Cup pool stages.
+The contract ran until 22nd January 2018, following the conclusion of the Champions Cup pool stages.

 Leali'fano made 17 appearances for Ulster in the Champions Cup and Pro 14 scoring 47 points.

-On returning to the Brumbies Leali'fano was named as the Brumbies co-captain for the 2018 season and will look to add to his 118 Super Rugby caps and 796 points.
+On returning to the Brumbies Leali'fano was named as the Brumbies co-captain for the 2018 season and added to his 118 Super Rugby caps and 796 points.

-In June 2018 Leali'ifano signed for Japanese side Toyota Verblitz and will join up with the squad following the conclusion of the 2018 Super Rugby season.
+In June 2018 Leali'ifano signed for Japanese side Toyota Verblitz, joining up with the squad following the conclusion of the 2018 Super Rugby season.